cul-it/mathematics-library-cornel-edu-migrate/README.md

 * pull the site down into Kalabox
 * /admin/config/development/configuration/single/import
 * configuration type Migration
+* modify the date suffix in the .yml id: line to today's date
 * paste in the yml file contents

 If you get an error like this: